microsoft/onefuzz/docs/getting-started.md

 }
 ```

+>#### Note:
+> - Line #5 in the example `config.json` inside of the deployment.zip has the parameter for `"cli_client_id": "",`
+>   - You'll need to add your CLI app registration ID to this parameter's value for deployments and upgrade deployments
+>    **unless** you're deploying and passing the `---auto_create_cli_app` flag to create a new App ID during the deployment.
+>   - If you wanted to create a new App ID at deployment and use this flag, you need to delete this line to remove the `cli_client_id` key from your config file.

 Future updates can be made to this configuration via the OneFuzz CLI.

 ## Install the CLI